 Any ‘this or that’ situation can be given as an example.
 Here, we created a simple list of grades and are trying to find whether students passed or failed the test.
 If the grade is equal to or greater than 70, it’s a pass, otherwise a fail (B2>=70).
 We can also have Excel print “Pass” if this statement is true, if not then formula will return “Fail”.

-To enhanced the capabilities of an IF function, it is often combined with other logical functions.
-Most popular functions include AND and OR functions.
+To enhance the capabilities of an IF function, it is often combined with other logical excel functions.
+The most popular functions include AND and OR functions.
 AND and OR functions compare their arguments and give TRUE or FALSE as a result.
-These return values can be used in an IF formula logical test argument to test more than one condition at the same time.
+These return values can be used in an IF formula logical test argument to test more than one condition simultaneously.

 The syntax for these two formulas are,